prerit2803/Pulse-Bot/Bot.md

 In this case the build fails and the value of bad commits becomes 1 and total number of commits are set to 2.

 ## Task Tracking
 We used Trello for task tracking.
 A weekly itinerary of tasks performed can be found in the [worksheet.md.](https://github.ncsu.edu/sshah11/CSC510-Project/blob/Milestone2/WORKSHEET.md)
+Use the following credentials to log in to Trello:
+**username:** Pulsebotproject@gmail.com
+**password:** pulsebot@project

 ## Screencast
 [Usecase1 + bot implementation](https://youtu.be/1NOJXv4eZg4)